mrdarip/tasdks/whyIsntThisWorking.md

 ## Implement overdue year-repeating query

-a year-repeating activator is overdue if if now > this year's end date
+a year-repeating activator is overdue if

+- if now > this year's end date
-AND no task has been done between this year's start and next year's start date //could be improved
+    - AND no task has been done since this year's start date

-else
+- else
-if now > last year's end date
+    - if now > last year's end date
-AND now < this year's start date
+        - AND now < this year's start date
-AND no task has been done since last year's start date
+            - AND no task has been done since last year's start date